Viracon Laminated Glass features an interlayer bonded between two or more glass plies using heat and pressure.

 For additional information regarding the interlayers Viracon offers, please refer to the interlayer component page.

-Viracon's laminated glass is available in various forms for commercial glazing applications.
-To provide a wide array of design options, as well as meet various performance levels, Viracon's laminated glass can feature tinted glass, high-performance coatings, printed patterns and pigmented interlayers together or alone.
+Additionally, Viracon's laminated glass is available in various configurations for commercial glazing applications.
+To provide a wide array of design options, as well as meet various performance levels, Viracon's laminated glass can feature any combination of tinted glass substrates, high-performance coatings, printed patterns and pigmented interlayers.
+Laminated glass also offers a greater availability of coatings than monolithic glass.
+Low-E coatings which cannot be exposed, and therefore cannot be used with monolithic glass, can be used inside a laminated unit where they are protected.

-When specifying laminated glass, it is important to select and clearly outline the configuration as well as each individual component of the insulating glass unit.
+When specifying laminated glass for your project, it is important to select and clearly outline the configuration as well as each individual component of the insulating glass unit.